-Sarah Hooker is a Policy Analyst at MPI’s National Center on Immigrant Integration Policy, where she focuses on research and policy analysis related to education, workforce development, and language acquisition.
-She manages MPI’s field-based research on efforts to promote the high school completion, postsecondary success, and economic advancement of English Language Learners (ELLs) and immigrant youth.
+Sarah Hooker was a Policy Analyst at MPI’s National Center on Immigrant Integration Policy, where she focused on research and policy analysis related to education, workforce development, and language acquisition.
+She managed MPI’s field-based research on efforts to promote the high school completion, postsecondary success, and economic advancement of English Language Learners (ELLs) and immigrant youth.

 Ms. Hooker holds a master’s degree from the University of Chicago’s School of Social Service Administration.
 While in graduate school, she provided capacity-building support to the National Alliance of Latin American and Caribbean Communities.
 Prior to her work in Chicago, she developed a program to reconnect homeless parents with opportunities for continuing education and occupational training in Los Angeles.
 She earned a bachelor of the arts degree in Latin American studies from Pomona College in Claremont, CA.